Low-Life: Reception

 In a contemporary review of Low-Life for the Los Angeles Times, Richard Cromelin stated that New Order's "varied menu of soul-pop, techno-rock, delicate instrumental moods, and driving, clattering percussion offers adventure in texture at every turn", and that while the album does not contain "anything as transcendent" as "Love Will Tear Us Apart" by New Order's precursor Joy Division, "its confidence and imagination suggest that the possibility is still there."
 Robert Christgau of The Village Voice noted New Order's attempt to insert some "affect" into its music and wrote that the band "has its heart (or a reasonable facsimile thereof) in the right place, so one doesn't want to quibble."
 While panning "Love Vigilantes" as "an appallingly naive self-parody", Steve Sutherland of Melody Maker found that the remainder of the album "boasts the most articulate sound since The Cocteaus' Treasure, elevating depression to ecstasy."
+Giving it an 8 out of 10 rating, Smash Hits Neil Tennant found it to be New Order's best work: "the songs are much stronger than usual - not just doomy electronic workouts but memorable melodies with a sense of humour lurking in the words."

 John Bush of AllMusic wrote that Low-Life was "in every way, the artistic equal" of New Order's previous album Power, Corruption & Lies, as well as "the point where the band's fusion of rock and electronics became seamless".
 The A.V.
 Club's Josh Modell similarly noted that the album "completely locked the disco influences into sync with New Order's pop leanings".
 David Quantick, writing in Uncut, felt that Low-Life was "the first New Order album that sounds like an album", with Bernard Sumner's "most human lyrics" complementing Gillian Gilbert and Stephen Morris' "pop axis" and Peter Hook's "breath-taking" bass performances.
 In 2000, Q magazine placed Low-Life at number 97 on its list of the "100 Greatest British Albums Ever".
 Low-Life was included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

+2023 Definitive Edition

+Released on 27th January 2023.
+The Definitive Edition of Low-Life featured the original album on vinyl and a digitally mastered CD, mixed by Frank Arkwright.
+A second CD of unreleased material from album recording sessions, two DVDs of live concerts and performances during 1985, and a book documenting the album production.

+Remastered pressings of 12" singles "The Perfect Kiss", "Sub-culture", and "Shellshock" were also made available for purchase on the band's webstore.

+Three promotional singles; "The Perfect Kiss (Writing Session Recording)", "Love Vigilantes (TV Pitch Instrumental Edit)", and "Skullcrusher (Demo)" were all published to digital music services preceding the boxsets release.